This post explores the topic of positive interactions in relationships.

 It is perfectly okay to feel and express a range of emotions.

 Suppressing negative emotions or faking positivity is not the right way to go here.
-I am a huge proponent of transparent and honest communication.
+Transparent and honest communication play an important role.

-It’s just that being around someone who brings joy and happiness into situations is a lot more enjoyable than someone who is constantly upset, critical, or frustrated.
+It’s just that being around someone who brings joy and happiness into situations is a lot more enjoyable than someone who is constantly upset, critical, or frustrated; emotions that can have negative effects.

 Wouldn’t you agree?